Introduction to Campus Life

 Intercollegiate Athletics Policies

-The program of intercollegiate athletics at Fairmont State is supervised by a Director of Athletics, who reports to the University President, the Fairmont State Athletic Association (FSAA), an athletic committee made up of faculty, and the Athletic Affairs committee made up of BOG members.
+The program of intercollegiate athletics at Fairmont State is supervised by a Director of Athletics, who reports to the University President.
+The Fairmont State Athletic Association (FSAA), the Faculty Senate Athletic Committee, and the Athletic Affairs committee (a sub-committee of the BOG), are available to advise the Director of Athletics.

 In pursuance of the policies recommended by the North Central Association, the following minimum standards governing intercollegiate athletics are maintained: